Why you should learn C#?

 The C# language is one of the top 5 most popular programming languages and .NET Core is the most loved software development framework in the world.

 C# is in very active development.
-The latest stable release is C# 8 that was released in September 2019 and introduced significant improvements to the language.
+The latest stable release is C# 10 that was released in November 2021 and introduced many improvements to the language.

-From 2020, new major releases of C# are expected to be released every year alongside updates to the new unified .NET framework.
+New major releases of C# are expected to be released every year alongside updates to the new unified .NET.

 8. C# is Open-Source and led by Microsoft

 C# is now fully developed in the open on Github.

 The last 4 releases (C# 7, 8, 9 and 10) were developed using an open-source model and future releases will continue to be developed in this way.

 Everyone can provide feedback and propose new features by creating issues on the official C# Github page.

 All notes from official design meetings are publicly shared with the community.

 Behind the C# development language there is Microsoft, the most successful software company in the world.